wonderfulzzd/Greedy_Snake/README.md

 This is a greedy snake game running in a terminal.
 It is the first greedy snake game program that supports both Windows and Linux!
 Try it out!

 The purpose of this project is just to get familar with terminal interaction through C++ programming.
-Besides, it is to help practice makefile and github functionalities.
+Besides, it is to help practice makefile, cmake, and github functionalities.
 Further improvements may be added gradually.

 Thank you!